zaurshamilov-bit/airweave/README.md

 ## License

 Airweave is released under an open-core model.
-The community edition is licensed under MIT License.
+The community edition is licensed under the [Apache 2.0 License](LICENSE).
 Additional modules (for enterprise or advanced features) may be licensed separately.

 ---